manuel040192/tesla-clone-webpage-react/README.md

 in the Section.js file that means that if the right button exists (in a certain section), it will be displayed, but if it doesn´t exist, the left button will be the only one and will be able to be in the center.
 - Usage of the CSS in JS declaration letter-spacing: 1px; in the p elements of the Menu component.
 - Usage of the CloseIcon icon from Material UI.
+- Usage of the Fade effect from React Reveal.
 - Usage of the useState hook and the declaration cursor: pointer in the 'Menu' link.
 - Usage of the declaration transform: ${props => props.show ? 'translateX(0)' : 'translateX(100%)'}; in the BurgerNav component.
 - Instalation of Styled Components with the command npm i styled-components.